mrlesmithjr/ansible-consul/Vagrant/roles/ansible-consul/README.md

 # Defines client address to listen on
 # either set to 0.0.0.0 (default) or consul_bind_address var.
 consul_client_address: '0.0.0.0'

-# Defines Ansible group that nodes belong to which are clients
-# (agents or services running on)
-consul_clients_group: 'consul_clients'

 # Defines if setting up cluster (default)
 # currently does not work as only standalone but adding in ability for testing